Orzo Pesto Pasta Salad

 • Pine nuts or substitute for your favorite nuts

 • Pesto.
 Either store-bought pesto or homemade pesto will be perfect.
 Just remember to pop a little extra aside to drizzle over the burrata.
 I’m a huge fan of Roza’s Gourmet pesto.
 When pesto is this good (and you go through it as much as I do), it’s so much easier to find a good pesto that you like and stick with it.
-However, if you’re in the mood feel free to make your own pesto.
+However, if you’re in the mood feel free to make homemade basil pesto.
 It’s super easy to make fresh pesto with the help of a food processor.
-It literally takes a minute to make, so when the garden is full of fresh basil, a quick pesto sauce is great way to use it up.
+It literally takes a minute to make, so when the garden is full of fresh basil, a quick pesto sauce is a great way to use it up.

 • English baby spinach and rocket.
 My go-to greens for salads and sandwiches